 We honestly haven’t come across a natural-haired girl that didn’t admire sleek, laid edges, whether it’s their own or someone else’s.
 Messy edges on a sleek bun style just don’t cut it unless that’s the look you’re after—and we don’t knock it.
 However, there’s something very stylish about having your baby hair laid down.
-Taming edges on your own is a really simple routine to do and every girl should know how.
+Taming edges on your own is a really simple routine to do.

 Below, we created a quick guide for taming edges in the comfort of your own home.
-Read on to find out our easy tips.
+Read on to find out our easy tips and to get inspired:

 Taming Edges: Quick Tips for Natural Hair